Does Medicare Cover Air Conditioners ?

 Due to the fact that Medicaid is funded both federally, and by the state, Medicaid will often agree to waive eligibility requirements for different programs to help widen their scope, or to capture a specific demographic.

 The programs on which Medicaid agrees to waive requirements are called “waivers”.

-As a result, each state may have its own “waivers” which are there specifically to protect, and to assist the elderly and disabled to remain living independently in their own homes, or with moving back from nursing homes to their own homes.
+As a result, each state may have its own “waivers” which are there specifically to protect, and to assist the elderly and disabled to remain living independently in their own homes, or with moving back from nursing homes into their own homes.